MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-lessons-from-the-lowes-kitchen.md

 title: Case study - Lessons from the Lowe's kitchen
 description: The HoloLens team wants to share some of the best practices that were derived from the Lowe's HoloLens project.
 author: BrandonBray
-ms.author: kevincol, branbray
+ms.author: kevincol
 ms.date: 2/28/2018
 ms.topic: article
-keywords: Windows Mixed Reality, Lowe's, HoloLens, kitchen
+keywords: Windows Mixed Reality, Lowe's, HoloLens, kitchen, case study
 ---